EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 used.
-Usually the Apache webserver would just execute a script or a binary with some environment variables set and serve whatever the executable sent to the standard output, while keeping the standard error in the logs (this simple mechanism can still be used for small programs, but large applications usually wants to save the start-up time and live longer than just a request).
+Usually the Apache webserver would just execute a script or a binary with some environment variables set and serve whatever the executable sent to the standard output, while keeping the standard error in the logs (this simple and straightforward mechanism can still be used for small programs, but larger applications usually want to save the start-up time and live longer than just a request).

-At that time, Perl was way more used than now and it had (and still has) the [CGI.pm](https://metacpan.org/pod/CGI) module to help the programmer to get the job done.
+At that time Perl was way more used than now and it had (and still has) the [CGI.pm](https://metacpan.org/pod/CGI) module to help the programmer to get the job done.